Spit Bridge

-The Spit Bridge, a steel and concrete girder bridge with a bascule lift span across Middle Harbour (an arm of Sydney Harbour, is located 10 km north-east of the central business district in Sydney, Australia.
+The Spit Bridge is a steel and concrete girder bridge with a bascule lift span across Middle Harbour (an arm of Sydney Harbour), the bridge is located 10 km north-east of the central business district in Sydney, New South Wales, Australia.
 It is named after The Spit, a sand peninsula extending into Middle Harbour from its southern bank.
 The bridge connects Spit Road in Mosman, on the south bank to Manly Road in Seaforth, on the north bank, and is part of NSW state route A8 (Sydney).

 History

 Construction of the (first) Spit Bridge in 1924.
 The punt may be seen in bottom left foreground.

 Sydney's Lower North Shore and Northern Beaches were connected initially by a rowing boat from as early as 1829.
 A hand-operated punt service began in 1850 and continued until 1889, when it was replaced by a steam punt.

 The inhabitants of the Manly area first requested a bridge in the 1870s and the first plans for one were made in the following decade.
 In 1912, Member of Parliament Richard Arthur lobbied the State Government to build a bridge, but was told that the planned construction of the Sydney Harbour Bridge made this unlikely.
 World War I pushed the issue aside but more calls for a bridge were made in 1919.

 In 1922, the cost of a bridge was estimated at £150,000 by the Public Works Committee, a price that Manly Council said would cover a 205-metre-long concrete bridge, resting on 18 arches of varying lengths, with two sets of tram lines, two roadways and two footpaths.
-Eventually, in late 1923, the Council decided to build a bridge itself on a cost of £40,000 to £60,000 with a low height design made from timber that was 213 m long, with a roadway 5.5 m wide and room for one covered footpath, but no tram lines.
+Eventually, in late 1923, the Council decided to build a bridge itself at a cost of £40,000 to £60,000 with a low height design made from timber that was 213 m long, with a roadway 5.5 m wide and room for one covered footpath, but no tram lines.

 In 1924, the (first) Spit Bridge was completed and opened.
 By 1927 the timber lowlevel bridge saw a 60% growth in use over that of the punt for the year prior to the bridge opening.
 The amount of traffic using the bridge was higher than expected and the subsequent revenue from tolls providing a financial boon for the government.

 Various plans were considered to reduce congestion including a high-level bridge and a bridge further upstream, leaving the existing bridge for local traffic; however none were enacted until after World War II.
 The NSW Government decided to build another low-level bridge at the same site.